jasonmimick/atlas-osb/README.md

 # Support, Bugs, Feature Requests

+## CURRENT BETA
-_CURRENT BETA_ --> We expect to launch our beta on or before August 25, 2020 and follow up with general availability shortly thereafter.
+We expect to launch our beta on or before August 25, 2020 and follow up with general availability shortly thereafter.

 Support for the MongoDB Atlas-OSB is provided under MongoDB Atlas support plans.
 Please submit support questions within the Atlas UI.
 Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.

 Bugs should be filed under the Issues section of this repo.

-:construction: Feature requests can be submitted at https://feedback.mongodb.com/<COMING-SOON> - just select "atlas-osb" as the category or vote for an already suggested feature.
+Feature requests can be submitted at https://feedback.mongodb.com/forums/924145-atlas?category_id=370720 - just select "Atlas Service Broker" as the category or vote for an already suggested feature.